 When making their way to the ferry at the south end of Loch Shin they met ‘an aged person, who had much the look of a gentlewoman.
 She had about her shoulders a striped blanket, and saluted us genteely.
 She was followed by a maid without a cap or fillet, with a bundle at her back’.
 Pococke was surprised at the young woman’s headgear and discovered that until a Highland women was married, she wore a ribbon in her hair.
 The old lady was ‘a sort of decayed proprietor, who, I suppose, was going round a-visiting; and as they are very hospitable to all, so they are not uncivil to such unfortunate persons.’
 It seems that this lady who had fallen on hard times was being supported by charitable gifts from local people.

 No longer any herdboys or women bearing high fat snacks for the traveller in the ‘forrest’ around Ben Kilbreck, but still some dubious accommodation.
 (Worth visiting for the hundred year-old graffiti).
-Image from the collection of Elizabeth Ritchie.
+Photo: Elizabeth Ritchie.

 He crossed on the ferry on 24th June and started for the house of Thomas MacKay, minister in ‘Larig’.
 MacKay was delighted to see the bishop.
 He brought cakes and a bottle of wine, and asked if they had eaten breakfast.
 Pococke was to ‘bless the entertainment’ then MacKay decided to join the group as they journeyed northwards, crossing the Tirry repeatedly ‘to avoid the cutts made by the floods’.
 As they travelled they talked.
 Pococke discovered that MacKay’s parish extended up both sides of the loch, yet he was paid only £50 a year.
 MacKay explained that this was somewhat compensated for as the minister could rent land cheaply.
 They ascended ‘over the foot of Ben Clibrig, [Klibreck] the Earl of Sutherland’s forrest.’
 Although it was still June, to a man used to more southern climes he felt it was like November with the ‘flood gushing out at the side of a mountain.’
 As they moved away from the more fertile strath, Pococke came upon the summer grazings.
 ‘We came to another rivulet and sat down in a sheltered place half a mile beyond some sheelings or huts, to which they come in the summer with their cattle.
 We asked about the accommodation’.
 It sounded a bit dubious so they decided just to stop for some food.
 Some ‘boys came near with their cattle … we invited them to take share’.
 Word had already got around about the visitors.
 Just as they were packing up the boys declared that their mother was coming with some refreshments.
 ‘Immediately she appeared at a good distance; she carried a piggin of cream, and her maid followed her with a small tub covered, which was warm whey.
 She drank to us, and we took it round and tasted of the whey.’
 This good food and friendliness set the party up for their further travels all the way to the north coast, having glimpsed, amongst all the ruins and gulls, a little of the society and economy of the rural Highlands.